 The Strategy is developed by the Ministry of Environment.
 The implementation of the Strategy is carried out by the Ministry of Environment, Ministry of Energy, Ministry of Finance, Ministry of Transport and Communications, Ministry of Health, Ministry of Education and Science, Ministry of Foreign Affairs, Ministry of Economy, Ministry of the Interior, Ministry of Agriculture and municipal and other institutions within their remit.
 The implementation of the Strategy is coordinated by the Ministry of Environment.

-In addition, the goals and objectives of the Strategy are implemented by planning documents for the country's specific economic sectors, such as the National Progress Programme, development programmes or short-term planning documents.
+In addition, the goals and objectives of the Strategy are implemented by cross-sectorial policies, such as the National Progress Programme for 2014-2020, the National Sustainable Development Program and specific economic sectors development programmes or short-term planning documents.